Denying bad DNS HELO/EHLOs

 2022-02-01 09:53:05.772497500 helo-dns-check: HELO [sagredo.eu] is a local domain but IP [183.240.55.119] is not a RELAYCLIENT

-2. fake HELO/EHLOs containing one of our domains, when the DNS doesn't solve to one of our IPs and RELAYCLIENT is not defined;
+2. fake HELO/EHLOs containing one of our domains, when RELAYCLIENT is NOT set and the HELO/EHLO matches one of our IPs.
+You can safely turn on this one.

-3. clients whose A record doesn't match the domain in their HELO/EHLO.
-This is completely against RFC-821, so my configuration will not refuse these connections, just log them.
+4. clients whose remote IP doesn't match the A record.
+This is completely against RFC-821, so my configuration will not refuse these connections by default, just log them.

-We'll make use of a qmail-spp "helodnscheck" plugin that I derived from an original work of Perolo Silantico, Jason Frisvold and Ren Bing.
-Here is the original plugin and my one:
+We'll make use of a qmail-spp helodnscheck plugin that I derived from an original work of Perolo Silantico, Jason Frisvold with modifications by Ren Bing.
+Here is my modified program:

-The logic of the original plugin is to deny clients of type 3, which of course includes types 1 and 2, but without being able to select 1 and/or 2 from the others.
-My modified version, instead, can ban only clients of type 1 and/or 2 or work as the original program.
+The logic of the original plugin is to deny clients of type 4, which of course includes types 1, 2 and 3, but without being able to select 1 and/or 2 and/or 3 from the others.
+My modified version, instead, can ban only clients of type 1 and/or 2 and/or 3 or work as the original program (4).

 Installation and configuration